Anisha7366/WiDS-5.0-midterm/README.md

       4. taylor series proved to be the most accurate followed by monte carlo. reimann sum was inaccurate.

-# This concludes the midterm submission for the WiDS project: "From calculating area to Gambling in BlackJack", spanning over the course of 2 weeks.
+# This concludes the midterm submission for the WiDS project, Monte Carlo Simulations: "From calculating area to Gambling in BlackJack", spanning over the course of 2 weeks.